pehlicd/crd-wizard/README.md

 [![go report](https://goreportcard.com/badge/github.com/pehlicd/crd-wizard)](https://goreportcard.com/report/github.com/pehlicd/crd-wizard)
 </h1>

-CR(D) Wizard is a web based dashboard designed to provide a clear and intuitive interface for visualizing and exploring Kubernetes Custom Resource Definitions (CRDs) and their corresponding Custom Resources (CRs).
+CR(D) Wizard is a tool designed to provide a clear and intuitive interface for visualizing and exploring Kubernetes Custom Resource Definitions (CRDs) and their corresponding Custom Resources (CRs).
 It helps developers and cluster administrators quickly understand the state of their custom controllers and the resources they manage.

+CR(D) Wizard is available as both a web-based dashboard and a TUI (Text-based User Interface).
+This allows you to choose the interface that best suits your workflow, whether you prefer a graphical interface or a lightweight, terminal-based view.

 ---